Scrumptious strawberry recipes to get you in the mood for Wimbledon - Country Life

 A British summer without strawberries would be unthinkable.

-First sold to 16th-century snackers in cone-shaped straw baskets, the strawberry was perhaps the first luxury convenience food.
+Strawberries have been sold at Wimbledon ever since the first tournament back in 1877, when just 200 spectators came to see the Championships.

-The winning combination was served at the first ever Wimbledon tournament in 1877, when 200 spectators came to see the Championships.
+Things have changed a little since then.
+This year, a whopping 34 tonnes of strawberries will be sold to tennis fans – over 160,000 portions – drenched in 10,000 litres of of dairy cream.

-Interestingly, the price for a portion of a minimum of 10 strawberries and cream at Wimbledon has remained at £2.50 per serving for seven years, since 2010.
+Interestingly, the price for a portion of a minimum of 10 strawberries and cream at Wimbledon has remained at £2.50 per serving since 2010.
+Not bad at all when you consider that all strawberries sold at the Championships are picked at 4am on the day that they’re sold, and transported up from Kent.

 Whether you’re planning on buying tickets, or you’ll be watching it at home, the on-the-go snack still springs to mind when it comes to Wimbledon.
 Here are five scrumptious strawberry recipes (courtesy of our friends over at Waitrose) to get you in the mood for Wimbledon.